Searchbreed

 Feeding a Weimaraner

-High-energy athletic breed. ~1,300-1,700 kcal/day.
+High-energy athletic breed.
+Calorie needs vary with size, sex, and activity; adjust to body condition.
 Deep chest means serious bloat risk.

 Key nutrients